-22. Where there is a contract for the sale of specific goods

-Specific goods in a deliverable in a deliverable state, but the seller is bound to weigh measure, state, when the test or do some other act or thing with reference to the goods for seller has to do the purpose of ascertaining the price, the property does not pass anything thereto in order until such act or thing is done and the buyer has notice thereof. to ascertain price
+22. Where there is a contract for the sale of specific goods in a deliverable state, but the seller is bound to weigh measure, test or do some other act or thing with reference to the goods for the purpose of ascertaining the price, the property does not pass until such act or thing is done and the buyer has notice thereof.